DinoChiesa/Apigee-Java-XOP-Handler/README.md

 ...binary zip data...

 --MIME_boundary--
 ```

-The callout strips out the UsernameToken element and resets the message.content variable.
+The callout strips out the UsernameToken element and sets the modified SOAP
+message, along with the unmodified XOP attachment into the the message.content
+variable.

 ## Additional Notes